-Saturday, January 27, 1968.
-My team leader, Sergeant Douglas Parkinson, manning an M2 .50 machine gun on top of our water tower at LZ Betty, just days before the Communist Tet Offensive.
+Same date.
+My team leader, Sergeant Douglas Parkinson, manning the .50-caliber heavy-machine gun atop our water tower at LZ Betty, just days before the Tet Offensive.
 I'm a very lucky man to have had Doug as my leader and mentor.
 He had a quiet strength of character, sound thinking, and a kind, fatherly manner, all of which made me feel safe.
 Note, the LAW next to Doug's side.
 Ten days later members of the North Vietnamese Army (NVA) overran the 5th Special Forces camp at Lang Vei, 35 miles west, with flamethrowers and eleven Soviet PT76 tanks.

 The ARVNs were given the task of recovering the dead.
 They accomplished this by driving APCs throughout the city and cemetery, where they tied the enemy's feet to the rear with ropes and dragged them in groups of ten or so to collection points along the road.
 By afternoon they were finished, and we watched huge CH-47s fly in to retrieve the dead.
 Once thirty or so bodies were piled below in nets, each helicopter flew off as others returned for more.
 On takeoff, human limbs slipped through the nets and waved eerily toward the ground.
 Yet none of us spoke, watching the CH-47s fly west and dump their loads of once valiant soldiers as if they were so much rubbish.

-The enemy hoped to take over a number of cities and spark a popular uprising by launching this massive coordinated attack.
-Instead, in this short two day battle, 900 NVA and Vietcong soldiers were killed in and around Quang Tri City and our LZ.
+The enemy had hoped to take over a number of cities and spark a popular uprising by launching this massive coordinated attack.
+Instead, in this short two day battle, 914 NVA and Vietcong soldiers were killed in and around Quang Tri City and our LZ.
 However, across South Vietnam, 1,000 Americans, 2,100 ARVNs, 14,000 civilians, and 32,000 NVA and Vietcong lay dead.